AllenDowney/ThinkDataStructures/day06/README.md

 After completing this assignment you should be able to:
 * Understand the key concepts of binary search trees
-* Analyze the efficiency differences of binary search trees
+* Analyze the efficiency of common binary search tree operations
-* Identify when utilizing a binary search tree is effective
+* Identify when utilizing a Tree Map is effective

 ## Assignment